ezhukovskaya/c-sharp-qa-automation-mentoring-program/MentoringProject.Tasks/Selenium/Module8_Waits_Booking/Hometask.md

 - Proper organization and structure of the test code.
 - Appropriate use of assertions to verify the expected outcomes.

 #### Good luck with your homework!
 If you have any questions, feel free to reach out for clarification.
-Happy coding!
+Happy coding